piyush8227/piyush8227/README.md

 ![LinkedIn cover](https://github.com/piyush8227/piyush8227/assets/78916771/ae43308c-ae47-4f21-a749-57c35f154a73)

 I am a recent computer science graduate with overall CGPA of 8.00.
-I have experience using technologies such as Python, Ruby on Rails, SQL, Pandas, Numpy, MySql, MS Excel, Tableau.
+I have experience using technologies such as Python, Ruby on Rails, SQL, Pandas, Numpy, MySql, MS Excel, Tableau, and Power BI.
 I am a team player with excellent interpersonal skills, a positive attitude and analytical skills.
 I am passionate about the field and always eager to learn more, I love traveling, sketching and designing.